 Can microlearning replace traditional training entirely?

 No—it complements traditional training rather than replacing it.
-Complex foundational topics often need more comprehensive coverage.
-The best programs use both.
+Complex foundational topics often require more comprehensive coverage.
+The most effective programs use both approaches strategically.

 What tools are needed to create microlearning content?

-It ranges from PowerPoint to dedicated authoring tools.
-Video production tools, quiz builders, and infographic design apps all have uses.
-Most learning management systems now include creation features.
+Options range from basic tools like PowerPoint to dedicated authoring platforms.
+Video production software, quiz builders, and infographic design applications all have roles.
+Most learning management systems now include built-in content creation features.